 If you believe competitive advantage comes from an ability to deliver a great customer experience, it follows that the people who interact with your customers are one of the most important assets you can invest in.

 Even with the best designed processes and smartest software, if a customer service agent messes up, that’s potentially a customer lost.
-So, you need great call centre agents, and there are two ways to ensure you get them.
+So, you need great call centre outsourcing agents, and there are two ways to ensure you get them.
 First of all, you should only be hiring great people, who are a good fit for your company’s culture.
-And secondly you should always be making them even better by investing in continuous training and education.
+And secondly you should always be making them even better by investing in continuous customer service training and education.

 Table Of Contents

 Customer service training and development is a never-ending process, and it starts not from day one but from the moment you start recruiting.
 As far as you can, you’re going to hire people who already have most of the attributes you’re looking for.
 But don’t confuse attributes with skills or knowledge.
 The latter two can be taught and trained.
 Attributes are much more difficult to develop as they are inherent to who we are as people.